Love One Another, As Christ Loves Us

 Christian Service Program

 Through serving others, students learn about themselves, the needs of others, and their ability to make the world a better place.
-Students in grade five must complete five hours of Christian service, six hours in grade six, seven hours in grade seven, and eight hours for students in grade eight.

-• You are encouraged to find a social justice issue that you would like to explore further in your Senior Social Justice Advocacy Project.
+During your Junior year, students participate in Community Service to the marginalized.
+Students are encouraged to find a social justice issue that they would like to explore further in their Senior Social Justice Advocacy Project.

-• During your Senior year, you will participate in a social justice advocacy effort.
+During your Senior year, students will participate in a social justice advocacy effort and will culminate the experience by presenting their finished project at the Social Justice Fair in December.